acuity-network/mix-item-store/README.md

 # blobstore-ethereum
-Stores arbitrary-sizes blobs of data in Ethereum's transaction log.
+Stores arbitrary-sized blobs of data in Ethereum's transaction log.